uliw/esbmtk/docs/manual/manual.rst

     :width: 400

-    Schematic outlining the object hierarchy in ESBMTK Reservoirs contain the data for a given species.
-Multiple reservoirs form a group that share common characteristics, e.g., volume, area, pressure, temperature etc. The relationship between reservoir groups (and/or Reservoirs) are defined by a connection object that defines e.g., a rate function etc. Connection objects can be dynamically modified by a Signal.
-ReservoirGroups have various sub-classes that provide access to e.g., hypsographic data, or perform carbonate chemistry calculations.
+    Schematic outlining the object hierarchy in ESBMTK Speciess contain the data for a given species.
+Multiple reservoirs form a group that share common characteristics, e.g., volume, area, pressure, temperature etc. The relationship between reservoir groups (and/or Speciess) are defined by a connection object that defines e.g., a rate function etc. Connection objects can be dynamically modified by a Signal.
+Reservoirs have various sub-classes that provide access to e.g., hypsographic data, or perform carbonate chemistry calculations.

 The model geometry is then parsed to build a suitable equation system.